 Senior Synthesis Talks are given by our Math Majors spring quarter of their senior year.
 They culminate their math studies by presenting on topics that are of special interest to them or about which they have done in-depth research.
 These talks usually take place Tuesdays and Thursdays, early May thru early June.
 Follow the link above for information about the latest talks.

 S.M.A.R.T.
 Fridays are a series of informal student-led talks and discussions about current research work being done by math students here at Seattle University.
 They are generally held once a month.
 These talks are a great opportunity to find out about the variety of research opportunities in math that are available to students at Seattle U., as well as providing a chance to learn about topics beyond what you might find in the classroom.
 Follow the link above for information about the latest talk.

-Additionally, the Math Dept. hosts other formal and informal events and conferences throughout the year, such as the PNW MAA Section Meeting, the Cascade Topology Seminar, and our annual MATH+ART events.
+Additionally, the Math Dept. hosts other formal and informal events and conferences throughout the year, such as the PNW MAA Section Meeting, the SIAM NW Section Meeting, our annual MATH+ART events, and new Data Science talks.
 Watch this site for details about up-coming conferences and events.